 My Resource Library has a free printable version of this activity.
 Not a subscriber?
 No worries.
 At the end of this post, subscribe to my newsletter, and you’ll have access to this activity AND every free printable I create.

 I’d love to see how your children’s characters turn out!
-Be sure to take a picture and tag me on Instagram or leave a comment below to let me know what character your children/students choose to create.
+Be sure to take a picture and tag me on Instagram, or leave a comment below to let me know what character your children/students choose to create.

 Pingback: Choosing a Homeschool Curriculum for 4th, 5th, and 6th Graders